vbrichzin/udacity-ND-SDCE-AdvancedLaneLines-P2/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the second code cell of the IPython notebook located in "./P2.ipynb" (directly after the general imports).
+The code for this step is contained in the second code cell of the Jupyter notebook located in `./P2.ipynb` (directly after the general imports).

 I also started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 I am limiting myself to a 9x6 chess board as was suggested in the project hints.
 I am also assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection when I iterated through the calibration files.